 Find the women in the room that are engaging in the practice.
 Acknowledge but try not to give too much attention to others who aren’t.
 This is because the focus in the class can fall apart quite quickly.
 I’ve found that attitudes can change as they see and feel the effects of the practice.

 It’s about choice, if there’s disruption in the class then it might be necessary to say something.
 If the women don’t want to join in the physical practice I usually suggest joining in meditation and gentle movements.
 When there’s choice there’s nothing to rebel against.
-I think this is important when the women’s choices are already very limited.
+I think this is important when these women’s choices are already very limited.

 The Little Things Matter